aleshaleksey/fansys23/races.md

   - A template may grant only 2 condition resistances or immunities per template level.
 - A passive or active (B class) ability with no prerequisites.
 - Remove a necessity (drink or eat).
+- A 60ft (rating: poor) fly speed.
+Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.

 #### Four template points:
 - Resistance to an A or S class damage type + advantage vs one B or C class condition.